Seattle-area home prices unscathed by coronavirus pandemic

 Historically low mortgage rates may be bolstering buyer demand, fueling competition and driving up prices.
 Prices rose in each of the 19 cities Case-Shiller tracks.
 In 12 of them, prices were at an all-time high in April.
 (Typically, the Case Shiller index tracks 20 cities, but data for the Detroit metro area was unavailable for the second month in a row due to recording delays caused by the pandemic.)

 Around Seattle, buyer demand bottomed out in the first week of April, with pending sales dipping nearly 45% lower than last year’s numbers.
 Since then, it’s been on an upward trajectory.
 Pending sales topped last year’s pace by mid-May, according to data from the Northwest Multiple Listing Service.

-The number of homes on the market, though, continues to lag last year, meaning the surge in buyer interest isn’t being met by a surge in inventory — a recipe for higher prices.
+The number of homes on the market, meanwhile, had lagged last year for much of the past three months.
+The surge in buyer interest wasn’t being met by a surge in inventory — a recipe for higher prices.
+That trend, though, may be over: data from last week show the number of new home listings has nearly caught up last year.

 Seattle-area home-price growth was strongest in the most affordable tier of homes, those selling for less than $445,507.
 There, prices were up nearly 11% price year over year.
 Highest-priced homes, those selling for more than $665,668, saw price increases of about 6%; prices for homes between those two points rose about 7.5%.